unibz-core/security-archimate/docs/Terminology.md

 > A *Control Event* (or *Protection Event*) is an event that prevents, directly or indirectly, *Threat Events* or *Loss Events* of a certain type.

-In ArchiMate, a *Control Event* is represented by an event that must negatively influences the «Likelihood» associated with events stereotyped with «ThreatEvent» or «Loss Event».
+In ArchiMate, a *Control Event* is represented by an event that must negatively influence the «Likelihood» associated with events stereotyped with «ThreatEvent» or «Loss Event».

 *Control Events*, directly, realize a *Goal* stereotyped with «ControlObjective» or, indirectly, realize it via the realization of a *Requirement* stereotyped with «ControlMeasure», which should realize that *Goal*.